Vitamin F (Essential Fatty Acids)

 Unsaturated-found mostly in fatty fish and plants such as avocados, nuts, herring, and salmon

-Essential fatty acids fall into the unsaturated group and are known as polyunsaturated fatty acids.
+EFAs fall into the unsaturated group and are known as polyunsaturated fatty acids.
 There are 3 types of polyunsaturated fatty acids and you will, no doubt, recognize at least two of them.
 They are omega-3, omega-6, and omega-9.
-Omega-3 and omega-6 are considered essential.
-They cannot be produced by the body so we have to make a point to eat the foods that contain them.
-Omega-9 is considered non-essential because the body can make it from other fatty acids.
+Omega-3 and omega-6 are considered essential while omega-9 is non-essential.
+The body produces omega-9 from other fatty acids.

 Benefits